All Episodes

 They don't make sense.

-Uh uh unless the the people doing the polling are choosing a universe of people that listen only to them, who only watch drive by media networks, who only read drive by media publications.
+Unless the people doing the polling are choosing a universe of people that listen only to them, who only watch drive-by media networks, who only read drive-by media publications.

 It doesn't make sense.

-Twenty-nine percent with the economy the way it's got just doesn't make sense, folks.
+With the economy the way it's going just doesn't make sense, folks.

 We've got audio on that.

-And I got the I I finally found the McCain paragraph from the speech he made at Liberty University over the weekend.
+And I finally found the McCain paragraph from the speech he made at Liberty University over the weekend.

 I'll get that to you tomorrow.